justinmeiners/efficient-programming-with-components/05_swap.md

 [^tropical]: Alex himself uses Tropical semi-rings to describe
     several algorithms in his book "From Mathematics to Generic Programming" (See chapter 8.6).
-    So his issue here is not algebraic abstractions, but pursuing abstraction with enormous cost.
+    So his issue here is not abstraction itself, rather that it can become too costly.

 [^move]:
     Since C++11 this issue has been addressed by [move semantics](https://en.cppreference.com/w/cpp/language/move_constructor)